-President of Seattle police union lambasted for comments blaming Black Lives Matter, liberal activists for U.S. Capitol siege
+President of Seattle police union lambasted for comments claiming Black Lives Matter among those to blame for U.S. Capitol siege

 “I think he needs to resign,” Lindsay said.
 “It’s really important to me that rank and file police officers have a credible, trustworthy voice representing them.
 I don’t think that Solan can play that role anymore.”

-The SPOG president has been an a vocal commenter on social media in the wake of Wednesday’s siege.
+The SPOG president has been a vocal commenter on social media since Wednesday’s siege.

 A day after the insurrection, Solan retweeted a tweet from Andy Ngo, a conservative Portland blogger critical of Black Lives Matter and leftist causes, which identified one of the participants among the Capitol mob as “a BLM activist.”
 Solan added his own comment to the retweet, saying that as the mainstream media “tells us who to blame for yesterday’s #troubles, @MrAndyNgo continues to be reliable.”